 Pruning is best done in the winter months when the plants are dormant.

-Red and White Currants and Gooseberries produce their fruit on 2-3 year old wood.
+Red and white currants and gooseberries produce their fruit on 2-3 year old wood.
 Remove any stems that are older than 4 years old.
-Black Currants produce best on 1 year old wood.
+Black currants produce best on 1 year old wood.
 Strong 1 year old canes and 2-3 year old canes that have an abundance of strong 1 year old branches are the most productive.
 When you prune, keep a total of 10-12 canes per mature bush- about half should be 1 year old shoots.
 Make your pruning cuts close to the ground.

 It grows very well in our Pacific Northwest climate, and is a welcome addition to many gardens in our area.
 If you’re interested in growing it in YOUR yard, then this guide is for you.

-Choosing a Site for Growing a Rhubarb Plant:
+Choosing a Site for Growing Rhubarb

 A deep, rich, well drained sandy loam is ideal for rhubarb production.
 A slight to medium acid soil is best.
 Due to rhubarb’s high water requirement, the soil needs to have plenty of organic matter to help hold moisture for growing plants.

 Rhubarb crowns need to be very shallow.
 At least ¼ to 1/3 of the crown surface should be above ground level.
 If the bud itself is below ground it may rot.
 Fertilizer should be applied in the mid to late spring.
-Fertilizers used should be well balanced, slow release fertilizers and/or composted or aged manure.
+Fertilizers used should be well balanced, slow release fertilizers and/or compost or aged manure.

 Wait until the second year after planting to harvest your first stalks.
 Pull the stalks by grasping the stalk down near the crown.
 A slight twist and side pull loosens the stalk without breaking or injuring the primary bud.
 It’s important to avoid bud damage as each bud will produce several stalks.

 Blackberries produce best in full sun, but can tolerate partial shade.
-Blackberries can grow in just about any type of soil as long as it is well drained.
+Blackberries can grow in just about any type of soil as long as it is well-drained.
 If the soil drains slowly or is too wet, adding organic matter will help reduce the chance of root rot.
 Blackberries would prefer to have the pH between 5.5 and 7.5.
-If your pH is below 5.5 add lime.
+If your pH is below 5.5, add lime.

 How to Care for Blackberries

-Each spring add a well balanced fertilizer to the soil.
+Each spring, add a well balanced fertilizer to the soil.
 Control weeds between the plants but cultivate no deeper than 1-2 inches to prevent root damage.
 You may apply mulch once plants become established.
-Sawdust (not cedar), compost or bark mulch can be applied in a three inch layer over the row.
+Sawdust (not cedar), compost, or bark mulch can be applied in a three inch layer over the row.